DiSSCo UK FAQs

 Will there be an earth sciences data portal?

 DiSSCo UK will not be creating a data portal specifically for earth sciences.
-Palaeontological specimens can be published to GBIF and we are continuing to explore the options for publishing geological and mineralogical data through the further development of existing platforms.
+Palaeontological specimens can be published to GBIF and we are continuing to explore the options for publishing geological and mineralogical data via existing platforms, for example through integration with DiSSCo EU’s DiSSCover platform.

-How will each institution share their digitised collections with DiSSCo?
+How will each institution share their digitised collections with DiSSCo UK?

 Digitised bioscience collections will be published to GBIF and will then appear on the DiSSCo UK portal.
 There are different routes for publishing data which will be dependent on the organisation’s needs, such as automated extraction from an organisational online portal or direct publishing to GBIF via the DiSSCo UK IPT.

-If we have data hosted on a non-UK instance of GBIF, do we need to migrate this to the NHM instance of GBIF?
+If we have data hosted on a non-UK instance of GBIF, do we need to migrate this to the DiSSCo UK instance of GBIF?

 No. Data on GBIF, regardless of how it’s published, will appear on the DiSSCo UK portal if you are a UK publisher with a GRSciColl record.